-Carlyle’s Catering, J.D.’s Bar-B-Que and Time to Dine are each committed to being readily available for your catering and event needs.
+Carlyle’s Catering, J.D.’s Bar-B-Que and Time to Dine continue to be readily available for your catering and event needs.
 All requests for catering services must be made through one of these three contracted companies.
 Please follow the steps outlined below to plan your event.

 - If utilizing state funds, complete the Food Approval Form.
 If Foundation funds are the source of payment, proceed to the next step.
 Please indicate your funding method to the caterer.